dkim845/codepath-cyber-week7/README.md

 Similar to the first exploit, this uses "shortcodes" which are non-HTML tags (enclosed by square brackets ‘[]’) that are designed to enable macro content in posts.

   - [ ] Affected source code:
-3. (Required) Vulnerability Name or ID
+3. Vulnerability Name or ID
   - [ ] Summary:
     - Vulnerability types: XSS
     - Tested in version: <= 4.2.3